MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-to-receive-and-convert-electronic-documents.md

 2. Select the line for the incoming document record that represents a new incoming electronic invoice, and then, on the **Home** tab, in the **Manage** group, choose **Edit**.

-     In the **Incoming Document Card** page, the related XML file is attached, and most of the fields are prefilled with information from the electronic invoice.
+     On the **Incoming Document Card** page, the related XML file is attached, and most of the fields are prefilled with information from the electronic invoice.
 For more information, see [Create Incoming Document Records](across-how-create-income-document-records.md).

 3. In the **Data Exchange Type** field, choose **PEPPOL - Invoice** or **OCR – Invoice** depending on the source of the electronic document.